 The construction of the Basilica of the Sacred Heart in Sassari began in July 1943 and was completed at the end of the 1960s.
 In 1969, the Fonderia Marinelli cast the monumental door whose model was executed by the sculptor Mario Moschi.

-In 1969, the Superintendence of the City of Florence asked the Fonderia Marinelli to make the molds from the original sculptures of the four figures at the base of Cellini’s ‘Perseus’ in Piazza Signoria, Florence, (Jupiter, Mercury, Danae and Minerva) and to cast Posthumous Originals to replace the original pieces, now at Bargello Museum.
+In 1969, the Superintendence of the City of Florence asked the Fonderia Marinelli to make the molds from the original sculptures of the four figures at the base of Cellini’s ‘Perseus’ in Piazza Signoria, Florence, (Jupiter, Mercury, Danae and Minerva) and to cast posthumous first edition original to replace the original pieces, now at Bargello Museum.

 In memory of the Irish rebellions against the British Government, the sculptor Oisin Kelly made the sketch of the ‘Children of Lir’ monument to be placed in the Garden of Remembrance, Parnell Square, Dublin.
 At the Fonderia Marinelli the artist supervised the enlargement of the monument which was sent to Dublin and inaugurated in 1971.